phnx/sat-commit-framework/README.md

 bash ./start-execution.sh clean flawfinder flawfinder-trial1 test-selected-commit.csv no
 ```

-The SAT warnings or outputs from each trial will be stored in folder `./output/[instance_name]`, in the original format that the tool produces which can be configured following the instructions in [this section](#customize-sat-execution).
+The SAST warnings or outputs from each trial will be stored in folder `./output/[instance_name]`, in the original format that the tool produces which can be configured following the instructions in [this section](#customize-sast-execution).

 To monitor the runner, use following command to print real-time logs:
 ```bash